aerenchyma/runestone/pip/source/Installation/installation.rst

 (Like we read files in our online environment, when you have all this set up on your computer, one new thing you can do is read files *and* write them -- make new files or change old ones, and save them to wherever you want to save them in your computer's file system.)

+.. admonition:: Types of files, file extensions
+  The bit after the dot on a file is called the *file extension*, which tells the computer what *kind* of file it is and helps you figure out what programs you can open it with.
+Just like when you save an Excel spreadsheet with the `` .xlsx `` extension, saving a file with a `` .txt `` extension means it is *plain text*, and saving a file with a `` .py `` extension means that it is a *Python file*, which you can run, similar to how we pressed "run" in our online environment.

   As you write code, you'll want to keep track of what you change, as well as putting your homework somewhere for it to be graded.
 We'll use a **version control** system called **git** to do this, which you can read about later in this chapter.

-## More vocabulary definition, extra explanation

-- All programs you write are files (or groups of files, but we'll get to that) that are saved in a certain way so the computer knows these are _Python programs_.

-- The bit after the dot on a file is called the *file extension*, which tells the computer what *kind* of file it is and helps you figure out what programs you can open it with.
-Just like when you save an Excel spreadsheet with the `` .xlsx `` extension, saving a file with a `` .txt `` extension means it is *plain text*, and saving a file with a `` .py `` extension means that it is a *Python file*, which you can run, similar to how we pressed "run" in our online environment.

-- "Working directory" means the location on your computer where the stuff you're working on is.
-For example, if you went to your Documents folder, and created a new folder inside it called UmichStuff, and that's where you were saving all the stuff for a project you were working on, UmichStuff would be your working directory.
-But you have to specify exactly where it is to the computer (see the instructions), with the formal version of 'I want to look in the folder that's in my computer, in my Documents folder, in my UmichStuff folder'.

 Preparing Your Computer for the Rest of the Course